 • Applicants are not required to have US citizenship; however, all visa and work permit paperwork is the responsibility of the fellow and host institution.

 • Applicants must have received a doctoral degree in astronomy, physics, earth and planetary sciences, chemistry, mathematics, engineering, or a related discipline.
-Doctoral degrees must be awarded after December 31, 2014 and before December 31, 2024.
+Doctoral degrees must be awarded after January 1, 2023 and before December 31, 2025.
+Exceptions for family/personal or other reasons may be granted in certain circumstances.
+To request an exception, please email [email protected]

 Contact: Michael Line